Statistician Simran Sokhi, 33, tells us about buying her first home and the lessons she learned along the way.

-I was looking at places in Buckinghamshire and Berkshire and Hertfordshire but didn’t know exactly what location I wanted – I just knew it needed to be close to London but also somewhere I could escape from the city.
+I was looking at places in Buckinghamshire and Berkshire and Hertfordshire but didn't know exactly - I just knew it needed to be close to London but also somewhere I could escape from the city.
 London can be quite intense and I wanted somewhere green.

 Some shared-ownership properties are stunning and in great areas of London, so I completely understand why people would go for one, but I decided to sacrifice the beauty and proximity to my office for 100% ownership.

-I viewed approximately 15 to 20 properties in High Wycombe, Maidenhead and St Albans.
-I put an offer in on one property but the estate agent was very aggressive, saying I had three days to get all my paperwork in order.
+I viewed approximately 15 to 20 properties in High Wycombe, Maidenhead and St Albans. on one property but the estate agent was very aggressive, saying I had three days to get all my paperwork in order.